 Book: Trout Fishing in America – Richard Brautigan

 Season: Autumn or Summer

-Once the center of Seattle, this brick-accented neighborhood in the Southwestern corner of the city has grown a lot since being settled in 1852.
-The area is filled with coffee shops, bookstores, fountains, totem poles, bars and old haunts that even many locals steer clear of.
+Once the geographic center of Seattle, this brick-accented neighborhood in the southwestern corner of the city has grown a lot since being settled in 1852.
+The area is filled with coffee shops, bookstores, fountains, totem poles, bars and a few old haunts that even many locals steer clear of.
 The famous underground portion of Seattle is concentrated below the brick streets, but the only tours left of the underground city have somewhat dodgy reputations.
 The area is seemingly made for walking around and exploring, though.
-Pioneer Square links downtown with the homes of Seattle’s Seahawks and Mariners too, each team offering tours of their respective stadiums.
+Pioneer Square links downtown with the homes of Seattle’s Seahawks and Mariners too, and each team offers regular tours of their respective stadiums.

 3401 Evanston Ave N

-Enough reason for us to center our trips to Seattle around a Sunday, this is probably Seattle’s most eclectic street market.
+Enough reason for us to ensure that our trips to Seattle always last through Sunday, this is probably Seattle’s most eclectic street market.
 Past the statue of Vladimir Lenin that adorns the neighborhood’s center, local craftsmen and women line the streets while local chefs set up independent food stalls.
 Head inside the garage to sift through piles of vintage photographs, maps, and racks of old clothes.
-To date, despite its small size, this remains our favorite street/flea market in the United States.
+To date, despite its small size, this remains our favorite street or flea market in the United States.

 2200 2nd Ave